 Scientists at the University of Leeds have developed a new technology that could form the basis of a simple blood test for Alzheimer's disease.

 The new biosensor measures harmful clusters of the protein amyloid-beta, an early indicator of Alzheimer's disease.
-The study is published in the Biosensors and Bioelectronics journal.
+The study has been published in the Biosensors and Bioelectronics journal.

 Alzheimer's disease is the most common form of dementia, with more than 37 million sufferers worldwide, but currently cannot be conclusively diagnosed until after death.

 Dr Jo Rushworth, who led the study by a team in the University of Leeds' Faculty of Biological Sciences, says, ''At present, if you go to a doctor, they will do a memory test and they may say you have dementia.
 They may also say that Alzheimer's is the probable cause, but the only way to definitely find out whether someone had the disease is to examine the brain after death.''

 Dr Rushworth adds, ''Because we are relying on symptoms, drugs are given to the patient late.
 What we need is a reliable early test so we can intervene when it is actually going to be of some use.
 If we were able to diagnose Alzheimer's disease earlier, the symptoms could be better managed and future treatments could be given at a time when they would have most effect.''

 The team at the University of Leeds devised a biosensor that can detect very small quantities of amyloid-beta clusters, an early indicator of Alzheimer's disease.
 The biosensor, which is contained on a small gold chip, generates an electrical signal in the presence of amyloid clusters, the strength of which indicates the number of clusters in the sample.

 Previous research had shown that the level of amyloid clusters in a patient's bloodstream correlates with the level of amyloid clusters in the brain, which is linked to Alzheimer's disease onset and severity.